heri/studiozenkai/content/post/climate-change-you-me.md

 Deforestation Photo by [Dave Herring](https://unsplash.com/@daveherring?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 Previous pandemics in Asia and others like Ebola in Africa tells us this is not a unique occurence.
-It is plausible another pandemic with high transmission rate will hit us in the future.
+It is plausible another pandemic with high transmission rate will hit us in the short term.
 It is also plausible we will not be able to discover an efficient vaccine.
 What then?

 Climate change is not just mild heat discomfort in the summer.
 There were many factors at play, but one of the main origins of the civil war in Syria was drought.
 Farmers running out of water for their crops had no choice but emigrate to the cities, fuelling discontent and riots until civil war erupted.
 I can see the same scenario occur in Iraq, Sudan, Yemen, Tchad, and many other countries.
 Civilans will flee and then will find refugee in western countries, straining the infrastructure.